Reaction Mechanisms and Rate Laws

 Collision Theory

-Collision theory states that reactions occur when reactant molecules collide with sufficient energy and in the correct orientation.
+Collision theory states that reactions occur when reactant molecules collide with sufficient energy (greater than the activation energy) and in the correct orientation.
 The rate of reaction is proportional to the frequency of effective collisions.

 Transition State Theory

-Transition state theory views reactions as proceeding through an unstable, high-energy transition state.
+Transition state theory views reactions as proceeding through an unstable, high-energy transition state (activated complex).
 The rate of reaction is determined by the activation energy, which is the energy barrier that must be overcome to reach the transition state.
+The rate constant is related to the activation energy through the Arrhenius equation.

 Spectrophotometry